Cathedral of San Carlos Borromeo (Monterey, California): Early history

 The church was founded by the Franciscan Saint Junípero Serra as the chapel of Mission San Carlos Borromeo de Carmelo on June 3, 1770.
 Father Serra first established the original mission in Monterey at this location on June 3, 1770, near the native village of Tamo.
 However, Father Serra became engaged in a heated power struggle with Military Governor Pedro Fages, who was headquartered at the Presidio of Monterey and served as governor of Alta California between 1770 and 1774.
 Serra decided to move the mission away from the Presidio, and in May, 1771, the Spanish viceroy approved Serra's petition to relocate the mission to its current location near the mouth of the Carmel River and the present-day town of Carmel-by-the-Sea, California.

 When the mission was moved, the existing wood and adobe building became the San Jose Chapel for the Presidio of Monterey.
 Monterey became the capital of the Province of Californias in 1777 and the chapel was renamed the Royal Presidio Chapel.
 The original 1770-71 church along with other buildings in the presido were destroyed by fire caused by a salute gun in 1789 and was replaced by the present sandstone structure built between 1791 and 1795.
-It was completed in 1794 by Indian labor.
+It was completed in 1794 by master mason Manuel Ruiz of Spain and Indian labor.
 In 1840, the chapel was rededicated to the patronage of Saint Charles Borromeo.

 In 1849, the chapel was selected to be the Pro-Cathedral of the Diocese of Monterey by Bishop Joseph Alemany.
 After Alemany became Archbishop of San Francisco, his successor Thaddeus Amat y Brusi moved the cathedral to Mission Santa Barbara, to be closer to the population in Los Angeles.